aparabolica/DomeGIS/README.md

     cd DomeGIS
     vagrant up

-The `config` directory contains the following files, which shouldn't be changed unless you need so:
+The `config` directory contains the following files, which shouldn't be changed unless you need to:

 - `config.json`: db connection for Sequelize migrations;
 - `default.json`: PostgreSQL, Windshaft and other platform configs.

-Install dependencies, migrate database and run app:
+Access the machine via SSH:

   vagrant ssh

+Install dependencies and migrate database:

     cd /vagrant
+    npm install
+    bower install
     sequelize db:migrate

-    npm install
+Then start the application:

     npm start

 ## License